 In addition, 40CFR93.127 (Projects Exempt from Regional Emissions Analyses) considers projects, such as intersection signalization, changes in alignment, bus terminals, and transit transfer points, exempt from regional emissions analyses.
 However, these projects must demonstrate project-level conformity.
-As with the types of exempt projects listed in 40CFR93.126, the projects listed in 40CFR93.127 may not be considered exempted if the ICC concludes them to have an adverse impact on air quality.
+As with the types of exempt projects listed in 40CFR93.127 may not be considered exempted if the ICC concludes them to have an adverse impact on air quality.